SAP-samples/teched2023-DA271/exercises/ex0/README.md

 **Section Goal:** Load all required data & models that are the base line for the following exercises.

-We have prepared a simple data model to analyze product sales for a typical company.
-For this exercise we will simply load this model with connections to the associated data from a CSN file so we can focus on the Analytic Model.
+We have prepared a simple data model to analyze product sales for a prototypical company.
+For this exercise we will simply load some basic sales tables and their data via replication from SAP HANA Cloud and add a minimal data model by importing a data model file (aka: ["CSN import"](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/23599e6347fb4c9e9a71c82f62449875.html)).
+This brings us quickly to the starting line of all subsequent exercises.

-If you want to learn how to create data layer ER models like this, go here...
+For better overview of the imported objects and their relationships & details, you'll also create an [entity-relationship model](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/a91c042549fb497384e756d5f5c71fde.html) and inspect the objects in the [impact & lineage analysis](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/9da4892cb0e4427ab80ad8d89e6676b8.html).

 ## Steps